Nadir Ali (comedian): Personal life

+Nadir Ali is married to Faiza and has a son.

 Career

 Prior to his YouTube career, he worked in famous Pakistani prank show Zara Hut Kay which was aired on Metro TV.
 Nadir entertained people in the same way from 2010 to 2016.
 In 2016, Nadir began posting videos to YouTube.
 In 2020, the tax department notified him about some tax payments.

 Nadir Ali has so far produced a large number of prank videos, the most of which were recorded in Karachi and only a small number in Lahore.
-He also recorded their prank videos in Sri Lank, Thailand, Bangkok and in Dubai.
+He also recorded their prank videos in Sri Lanka, Thailand, Bangkok and in Dubai.
+In February 2024, he had an online conversation with well known Indian comedian, Kapil Sharma.